clymbclinical/siera/README.md

-# Siera
+# siera
-Siera is an R package that ingests ARS metadata (JSON or xlsx), and produces R programs that generate ARDs.
+siera is an R package that ingests ARS metadata (JSON or xlsx), and produces R programs that generate ARDs.

 ## ARS
 ARS (Analysis Results Standard) is a foundational CDISC standard that provides a framework for organising metadata as it relates to the Analysis Results for a Reporting Event.
 Amongst other things, this metadata